seud0nym/tch-gui-unhide/utilities/README.md

 Note that the options to disable/enable EasyMesh and DumaOS are only applicable to devices with those services installed.

 ## dumaos
 Enables or disables DumaOS on a DJA0231 running the 18.1.c.0514 or later firmware, or a DJA0230 running 18.1.c.0549 or later.
-It also disables or enables reboot on core dump, because if DumaOS gets into trouble, the router will just continally reboot.
+It also disables or enables reboot on core dump, because if DumaOS gets into trouble, the router will just continually reboot.
 ```
 Usage: ./dumaos -on|-off